TLNguyen-Paris/front_mevn_crud/README.md

 npm install && npm run serve
 ```

-This project is deployed on heroku (it can takes few second to render) on this [link](https://vue-crud-thanh.herokuapp.com/) or [https://vue-crud-thanh.herokuapp.com/](https://vue-crud-thanh.herokuapp.com/)
+This project is deployed on heroku (it can takes few second to render) on this [link](https://vue-crud-thanh.herokuapp.com/) or [https://vue-crud-thanh.herokuapp.com/](https://vue-crud-thanh.herokuapp.com/) DATABASE IS DISABLE

 ## Next Step ?
 Find a Job